Skip to main content

 Undoing a page move

-When you move a page, an undo button will appear alongside the preview button.
-Clicking this button will reverse the page move.
+When you move a page, an 'Undo' button will appear alongside the preview button.
+Selecting undo will reverse the page move.

-If you perform any other action on your form, the button will disappear and you will no longer be able to undo or redo the page move.
+If you perform any other action on your form, the option to undo or redo the page move will no longer be available.

 Screengrab showing the MoJ Forms flow view.
 A button labelled Undo move page is visible alongside the Preview button.